bitwiseworks/python-os2/Doc/library/fcntl.rst

    argument handling is even more complicated.

    The op parameter is limited to values that can fit in 32-bits.
+   Additional constants of interest for use as the *op* argument can be found in the :mod:`termios` module, under the same names as used in the relevant C header files.

    The parameter *arg* can be one of an integer, absent (treated identically to the integer ``0``), an object supporting the read-only buffer interface (most likely